 These ingredients don't stand up well to freezing.

-Definitely include the fresh dill, it really adds a special something to this smoked sausage soup!
-Remove this block, and replace it with the recipe card here
+Definitely include the fresh dill; it really adds a special something to this Cabbage Soup with Smoked Sausage!

 Smoked sausage soup